 This is because the Neptune grouper normally dwells at a depth of about 200 meters, which explains why so few of these species have ever been captured alive.

-Because of their expensive cost and unique decompression methods needed to maintain them, Okinawa Churaumi Aquarium in Japan, where the fish debuted in 2009, was where most people first saw them.
+Because of their expensive cost and unique decompression methods needed to maintain them, most people first saw the fish at Okinawa Churaumi Aquarium in Japan, where they debuted in 2009.

 The asking price for a live Neptune grouper is $7,000, although they normally sell for less than $50 at food markets all around Japan if you’d rather eat one than buy one.